 Macau streets fill with excitement every November when Macau hosts the Macau Grand Prix, a race that is unique, including motorbike races as well as car racing events.

 Macau can be reached by air or by ferry.
 We took the Macau Ferry from Hong Kong International Airport but you can also get the Macau Ferry from the Macau Ferry Terminal on Hong Kong Island.

-We visited Manila recently for a house sit and were impressed by the wealth of historical buildings that survived Manilas turbulent history.
+We visited Manila for a house sit and was impressed by the wealth of historical buildings that survived Manilas turbulent history.
 From the days of Spanish colonisation to the battles of WWII you can’t help but admire the strength of the Filipino people.

 Because our time in Manila was limited and we were responsible for pets during our house sit, we took day tours of Manila, we found them informative and we enjoyed the Museums and Monuments that gave us a glimpse into the Filipino culture.